music for podcasts 8:270:00/8:27

 Berend also worked with music ensembles like the aforementioned Metropole Orchestra, Dutch and Polish filmmakers, and commercial ventures such as major brands (Honda, TopShop, RTL, Philips, Siemens, and more).

-Berend's work has covered genres ranging from symphonic, to pop, jazz, progressive, and rock, but is perhaps most recognizable for its dynamic, modern, experimental, cinematic, and pastiche qualities, often combining orchestral instrumentation with vintage synthesizers and layered sound design.
+Berend's work has covered genres ranging from symphonic, to pop, jazz, progressive, and rock, but is perhaps most recognizable for its dynamic, modern, experimental, cinematic, and pastiche qualities, often combining orchestral instrumentation with vintage synthesizers and layered sound design, never afraid to take a risk.

 Based in Amsterdam, Shiverville provides services from a state-of-the-art recording studio, or travels for the work.